Dr. Malavika V. Bagepalli

 Member from 2012 to 2017

-Alex is a former NSF GRFP Fellow in the Solar FTL and received both his MS and PhD in Mechanical Engineering from Georgia Tech.
-Prior to joining the Solar FTL, Alex received a BS in Mechanical Engineering from the University of Maryland, College Park.
-While in the Solar FTL, Alex’s research included the design, modeling and demonstration of a hybrid solar/autothermal process for the steam gasification of carbonaceous materials.
+Alex is a former Graduate Research Assistant in the Solar-FTL and was the recipient of a National Science Foundation Graduate Fellowship.
+He received both his MS and PhD in Mechanical Engineering from Georgia Tech.
+Alex’s graduate research focused on the design, modeling and demonstration of a hybrid solar/autothermal process for the steam gasification of carbonaceous materials.
 Alex also studied the kinetic behavior of Co3O4/CoO reduction-oxidation cycles for the thermochemical storage of and electricity production from concentrated sunlight.
-Alex is currently a postdoctoral researcher at the Paul Scherrer Institute in Switzerland.
+Alex is the Chief Engineer at NovaMea in Switzerland.

 Dr. Garrett L. Schieber